Earning a master’s degree in any field is a significant investment. So, before diving in, it’s common to ask yourself “Is this investment worth it?”

 Social Work Career Outlook and Paths

 Social workers are in high demand.
-The BLS projects that the job outlook for social workers will grow 13 percent between 2019 and 2029.
-That’s much faster than average when compared to all positions.
+The BLS projects that the job outlook for social workers will grow nine percent between 2021 and 2031.
+That’s faster than average when compared to all positions.

 Social workers work in a variety of environments and in diverse roles.
 There are many types of social workers, but some of the most common include: